partiql/partiql-spec/psr/README-PSR.md

 A Proposal for Proposing Specification Changes

-In an ideal world, when a new feature is added to the PartiQL language the process for doing so would be:
+In an ideal world when a new feature is added to the PartiQL language the process for doing so would be:

 - The PartiQL specification is updated *first*.